syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-One-Variable.md

 #  Statistics for One Variable

-The best beginning step for analyses is examining graphs for one variable.
+The best beginning step for analyzes is examining graphs for one variable.
 The following guidelines are the follow-up to graphical analysis: statistical procedures for one variable.

 ## Frequencies